Nikola-Simovic/full-stack-shopping-list/README.md

 ### How to run locally:

-- dependensies that need to be installed:
+- dependencies that need to be installed:

-for backend dependensies:
+for backend dependencies:
 ```
 npm install
 ```

-for frontend dependensies:
+for frontend dependencies:
 ```
 npm test
 ```